-PROGRAM DESCRIPTION

-STATE PLANNING AND RESEARCH PROGRAM - Planning of future highway \$9.7 \$498.9 programs and local public transportation systems.
-Research, development and technology transfer activities necessary in connection with the planning, design, construction and maintenance of highway, public transportation and intermodal transportation systems.
-These funds are a 2 percent set-aside from certain Federal-aid funds apportioned to a state.
-METROPOLITAN PLANNING FUNDS - Metropolitan Planning funds are available \$41 \$194.8 Metropolitan Planning Organizations (MPOs) to carry out the metropolitan for transportation planning process required by Title 23, United States Code, including development of metropolitan area transportation plans and transportation improvement programs.
-NATIONAL CORRIDOR PLANNING AND DEVELOPMENT PROGRAM & \$6.0 \$140.0 COORDINATED BORDER INFRASTRUCTURE PROGRAM - TEA-21 authorized
+FY04 ARIZONA PROGRAM DESCRIPTION OBLIGATION AUTHORITY FY04 NATIONAL APPORTIONMENTS STATE PLANNING AND RESEARCH PROGRAM - Planning of future highway programs and local public transportation systems.
+Research, development and technology transfer activities necessary in connection with the planning, design, construction and maintenance of highway, public transportation and intermodal transportation system.
+These funds are a 2 percent set-aside from certain Federal-aid funds apportioned to state. \$10.2 ad s. \$574.9 METROPOLITAN PLANNING FUNDS - Metropolitan Planning funds are availabed for Metropolitan Planning Organizations (MPOs) to carry out the metropolitat transportation planning process required by Title 23, United States Code, including development of metropolitan area transportation plans and transportation improvement programs. an ng \$232.9 MOTOR CARRIER SAFETY ASSISTANCE PROGRAM - The objective of the MCS Assistance Program is to reduce the number and severity of accidents and hazardous material incidents involving commercial motor vehicle through state implementation of a balanced program of enforcement, education and crash data analysis A portion of the annual authorization is earmarked for grants.
+The remaining funds a allocated by formula to the states. te ss.
+N/A